linrongbin16/colorbox.nvim/README.md

 Want more colorschemes for your Neovim?
 This is it.

-This plugin contains the vim command `SwitchColor` to switch colorscheme for you.
+This plugin provides a vim command `SwitchColor` to switch colorscheme.
 The difference from vim builtin command `colorscheme` is that you could configure how and when to switch your color:

-- Choose policy:
+- How:

   - Random
   - Ordered

-- Time policy:
+- When:

   - Startup
-  - Fixed time interval
+  - Cronjob
-  - Fixed time point
+  - Fixed time interval: weekly, daily, hour, etc.

 While the real power comes with a webpage crawler that collects **awesome** colorschemes from: